erkobridee/react-socket-simple-chat/README.md

 ## things left to have the v1

-- [x] finih UI/layout components and styles with light/dark color themes
+- [x] finish UI/layout components and styles with light/dark color themes

 - [x] finish the redux code to manage the application data/states